 Homework assignments will be given and are intended to involve the whole family.
 (After all, life-safety knowledge and skills are important for everyone.)
 A parent’s signature will be required on each completed assignment for their child to be eligible to receive an awesome homework reward each day.

 All activities will be carefully monitored for safety by fire department personnel.
 No one will be made to perform an activity with which he or she may feel uncomfortable.
 “Learning Safety, Being Safe, and Having Fun” is our motto.
-A graduation ceremony and luncheon reception will be held at Central Fire

 For more information, contact Nathan Bell at Central Fire Station.

 Basic Home Fire Safety Information

 Smoke is the biggest killer in a fire, followed by heat and flames.
 But time is your worst enemy.
 In as little as two minutes (less time than a television commercial), a fire that just started could be filling your home with smoke and heat, and a whole room could be engulfed in flames!
 Having the safety knowledge and taking safety actions in your home before the fire could help buy the time you need to escape and survive a fire.
 About 80% of all fire deaths occur in the home.
 The knowledge and suggested safety actions provided below can help keep you and your family out of this statistic!

 - Smoke detectors provide early warning in the event of a fire.
 Installing and maintaining them can double your chance of escaping a fire.Install detectors on each floor, including the basement.

 - Install them in bedrooms, living room, laundry room, etc. The more you have, the faster you will be alerted.
 Interconnected units are better, but cost more to install, as do monitored alarm systems.